 stemmed from] my inability to organize."

-just makes jokes and says preposterous things that you know he can't possibly mean."
+says preposterous things that you know he can't possibly mean."

 I have not known before interests me more than everything I have seen in my life."